hexaxsoftwares/houx.js/README.md

 ### **Mustache Block Helpers***

-Hexax provides in  mustache tags configuration setup  while compiling mustache tag expressions.
+Houx provides in  mustache tags configuration setup  while compiling mustache tag expressions.
 Below is a simple example of using the block helpers.
 `{{ %foo >> model_based_expressions  }}`
 A template block helper is recognized by appending the `%` character before the block name and separating the block name from the actual expression using double greater-than character `>>`